 Hearing a metallic “grinding” noise of any sort is typically going to be undesirable news when it comes to the operation of your garage door.

-Grinding noises will more than likely be related to the chain or belt on your door opener, and are a sure fire way to know that something isn’t quite right.
+Grinding noises will more than likely be related to the chain or belt on your garage door motor, and are a sure fire way to know that something isn’t quite right.
 Try adjusting the chain/belt if they are loose, otherwise, you may need to consider a repair or replacement to get things back to working order.

 While clinking noises are more common when it comes to garage doors, it pays to be mindful if you pick up on this sound.